Google’s Imagen text-to-image synthesizer creates strikingly accurate ‘photos’

 Related: When AI changes its mind

 To measure results, Imagen employed the Common Objects in Context (COCO) dataset, which is an open-source compendium of visual datasets on which companies and researchers can train their AI algorithms in image recognition.
 The models receive a Frechet Inception Distance (FID) score, which calculates their accuracy in rendering an image based on prompts from the dataset.
-A lower score indicates that there are more similarities between the real and generated images, with a perfect score being 0.0.
+A lower score indicates that there are more similarities between the real and generated images, with a score being 0.0.
 Google’s Imagen diffusion model can create 1024-by-1024- pixel sample images with an FID score of 7.27.

 According to the research paper, Imagen tops the charts with its FID score when compared to other models including DALL-E 2, VQ-GAN+CLIP, and Latent Diffusion Models.
 Findings indicated that Imagen was also preferred by human raters.